Cobertos/dotfiles/README.md

 A collection of configs and dot files for programs I use on Windows and Linux.

 * **Public** - Private keys and licenses are separate (for now...)
-* **Automatic** - `python setup.py` sets up everything. `--verify-only` will verify an install without performing any operation and is eventually meant to be used every time I boot my machine or something...
+* **Automatic** - `ansible-playbook ansible-main.yml` sets up everything. `--check` will verify an install without performing any operation and is eventually meant to be used every time I boot my machine or something...
 * **Console** - Only console dev related configs live in here (everything else in Dropbox for now...)
 * **Portable** - Use different configs ending in `##XXX` suffix with `-e dotfiles_env=XXX` flag
 * **Cross Platform** - Work on Windows _and_ Linux